-These greek yogurt chocolate chip muffins are light and fluffy every time, sweetened naturally with pure maple syrup, and packed full of protein!
-They are also super quick and easy to bake!
+These greek yogurt muffins are light and fluffy every time, sweetened naturally with pure maple syrup, and packed full of protein!
 Guaranteed to be a new favorite muffin recipe in your house.

-While I’m a big fan of healthy blueberry muffins, these chocolate chip ones are perfect for when I have that sweet tooth.
+These chocolate chip muffins are perfect for when I have that sweet tooth.

 These simple and wholesome muffins are made with lighter ingredients, naturally sweetened with pure maple syrup, and pack a hidden protein punch thanks to greek yogurt.